DipeshVaghela/simply-blogging/readme.md

 3. Open project in any IDE (i.e. Visual Studio)
 4. Open terminal and direct to project root folder (i.e simply-blogging-main ) through cd command
 5. Open folder with live server or with file system

+Here, there are mainly two roles

+1. Admin
+   -- Can add and delete articals and news-letters
+   -- Admin username : dipeshvaghela
+   -- Admin password : Admin@5898

+2. Customer
+   -- Can only read the articals and news-letters

+I have managed localstorage for storing admin-login-credential so only one time it will ask for verification